 In the end, even if I were to send back all three bags and get them refunded, I’d end up – after my shipping costs and all the subtractions on their end – with a refund that would amount to significantly less than what I paid for that one upsell bag that I didn’t want in the first place.
 It’s one of those refund policies that isn’t a refund policy.
 It’s just there so they can say that they have a refund policy.

 Unfortunate Update: Twice after my original order I got billed additionally without (obviously!) placing any kind of order!
 That’s another 100 british pounds down the drain.
 I contacted them over email and chat about this multiple times but – of course – they didn’t respond.
-As of writing this, the issue is still unresolved and I have sent evidence to my bank to try and get that money back.
+I have since contacted my bank to try and get the money back that way but unfortunately too much time had passed and per their policy they did absolutely nothing.

 o.k.
 BIIIIGGG breath, and back to other product reviews!